daoodaba975/galsenify/README.md

 ## Example ✅

-**[Galsenify Demo](https://github.com/daoodaba975/galsenify.demo)** is a demo project to show you how to use the Galsenify package in Next.js project presented at #LiveKoorGalsenDEV event.
+**[Galsenify Demo](https://github.com/daoodaba975/galsenify.demo)** is a demo project to show you how to use the Galsenify package in Next.js project presented at #LiveKoorGalsenDEV event, you can see live [here](https://galsenify.vercel.app).

 ## Author 🌟